 There’s a large body of thought out there (especially in startup culture) that abides by the credo of “fail fast”.
 Basically, the idea is to launch something quickly, get it out in the marketplace, and then see how people respond to it.
 This holds with startups and side projects, and is the driving idea behind events like Startup Weekend.

 I’ve started to see a bit of a problem with this approach however.
-The problem with startups in general is that buy clomid cheap price it is incredibly hard to tell when you are failing.
+The problem with startups in general is that it is incredibly hard to tell when you are failing.
 Right now, there are thousands of entrepreneurs running failing businesses – they just don’t know it yet.
 Most startups fail – that’s a fact, and one that people tend to forget.
 I was part of a slowly failing startup for over a year, and we were some of the last people to realize it.

 I think the issue is that it is not only hard to tell if you are failing, but it continuously seems like you are succeeding.
 During the year I spent with a failing startup, we would have several weeks of work punctuated by positive events – great meetings with people who loved the idea, good feedback from some very smart people, press coverage, and even a funding event just a month before we shut down.
 In the midst of positive metrics and events – more press, (slowly) increasing metrics, enthusiastic reactions from investors and other entrepreneurs – it was nearly impossible for us to tell that we were failing.
 We were playing the wrong game, trying to grow our business in an area that didn’t make much sense.
 Looking back on things, even if the metrics we were using would have increased by 500% in 2 months, we still would not have been a near-profitable company.
 This was certainly a situation where we could have used strategy – we were trying to win a battle that wasn’t worth winning.